MaeseppTarvo/FlipIt/README.md

 # FlipIt
-Swift one line flip animation
+One line flip animation using Swift

 <br>